khanshariquem/House-Realter-System/README.md

 10. Admin can logout using Logout option given in top-right corner.

 **Realtor:**
 1. Realtor can have option for the signup.
-He can signup using a name , email and password.
+He can sign up using a name, email and password.
 2. They can also select the option whether they want the access role as a hunter or not at the time of signup.
-3. After signing up , the realtor can associate himself with a company by editing the profile information.
+3. After signing up, the realtor can associate himself with a company by editing the profile information.
 He can choose any existing company in the system or create a new company in the edit profile page.
 4. After login, they are displayed with 2 links on left side of window: List all companies & List all houses.
 5. Inside “List All Houses”, they can view all houses registered with his companies and also houses from other companies.
 6. He can add/delete/edit information of houses associated to him only.